scanamo/scanamo/docs/index.md

 Note: the `LocalDynamoDB` object is provided by the `scanamo-testkit` package.

-Scanamo is published for Scala 2.13 and 2.12 to Maven Central, so just add the following to your `build.sbt`:
+Scanamo is published to Maven Central, so just add the following to your `build.sbt`:

 ```sbt
 libraryDependencies += "org.scanamo" %% "scanamo" % "@VERSION@"